New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Thermodynamic properties

-As a first step we compute the ADM mass of the NC Schwarzschild black hole by solving \(f(r_+)=0\) for \(m\), where \(r_+\) is the outer NC event horizon (see Eq.~\eqref{eq:eh1}).
-The ADM mass is
+As a first step, we compute the mass of the NC RN-like black hole by solving \(f_Q(r_+)=0\) for \(m\), where \(r_+\) is the outer NC event horizon (see Eq.~\eqref{eq:ehdmdq1} for the repulsive case and Eq.~\eqref{eq:ehdmdq1} for the attractive case).
+The black hole mass is

+where \(m_Q^+\) and \(m_Q^-\) describe the black hole mass for the attractive and repulsive RN-like black holes, respectively.
+It is clear that this expression diverges when the denominator becomes zero; we denote this point by \(r_+=r_s\).
+In the uncharged case \(Q=0\), this expression reduces to that of the NC Schwarzschild black hole with event horizon given by \eqref{eq:eh1}:

-Fig.~\ref{fig:m} shows the ADM mass profile \(m(r_+)\) as a function of the NC horizon \(r_+\) for several values of \(\tilde{\Theta}\).
-(We plot only the positive branch for \(r_+>3\tilde{\Theta}/2\).)
-In the commutative limit \(\tilde{\Theta}=0\) one recovers the linear relation \(m=r_+/2\), which vanishes as \(r_+\to0\).
-In the NC model the mass profile develops a minimum \(m^{\min}=3\tilde{\Theta}\) attained at \(r_+^{\min}=3\tilde{\Theta}\), consistent with analogous results in NC gauge theory models \cite{abdellah2,Hassanabadi1,zaim1}.
-We emphasise that thermodynamic quantities should be studied as functions of the NC event horizon \(r_+\) (the physical size of the NC black hole) rather than the commutative horizon; using the commutative radius can lead to incorrect expressions for the NC mass and thereby to misleading thermodynamic conclusions.
+Fig.~\ref{fig:m} shows the black hole mass profile \(m_Q^\pm(r_+)\) as a function of the NC horizon \(r_+\) for several types of interaction in the left panel and for different values of \(\tilde{\Theta}\) in the right panel (we plot only the positive branch for \(r_+>r_s\) in the left panel and for \(r_+>3\tilde{\Theta}/2\) in the right panel).
+From the left panel, we see that non-commutativity creates a minimum for the Schwarzschild black hole mass, similar to the commutative charged case, and this behavior is also present in the RN-like black hole, where the electric charge increases this minimum.
+When comparing the different types of interaction, attractive gravity (the NC Schwarzschild black hole) and both charged branches show similar mass behavior.
+However, the repulsive RN-like black hole exhibits the largest minimum mass, which is shifted to larger event horizons compared to the attractive case.
+For sufficiently large event horizons, their masses coincide.
+In the right panel, for the uncharged case, we compare with the commutative limit \(\tilde{\Theta}=0\), where we recover the linear relation \(m=r_+/2\), which vanishes as \(r_+\to0\).
+In the NC model, the mass profile develops a minimum \(m^{\min}=3\tilde{\Theta}\) attained at \(r_+^{\min}=3\tilde{\Theta}\), consistent with analogous results in NC gauge-theory models \cite{abdellah2,Hassanabadi1,zaim1}.
+We emphasize that thermodynamic quantities should be studied as functions of the NC event horizon \(r_+\) (the physical size of the NC black hole) rather than the commutative horizon, since using the commutative radius can lead to incorrect expressions for the NC mass and therefore misleading thermodynamic conclusions.